Kenny Jackett: Rotherham United

 Jackett was announced as Rotherham United manager on 21 October 2016, following the sacking of Alan Stubbs.
 He signed a three-year contract with the bottom-placed Championship club.
 Jackett resigned as manager on 28 November after 39 days and five games in charge.

 Portsmouth

 In June 2017, Jackett signed a two-year contract to become Portsmouth manager, after the previous manager, Paul Cook had left Portsmouth in late May to join Wigan Athletic.

-In November 2017 Jackett had extended his contract by a further two years to June 2021.
+In November 2017, Jackett's contract was extended by a further two years to June 2021.
 On 31 March 2019, Jackett led Portsmouth to the EFL Trophy final, winning the tournament against Sunderland 5–4 on penalties after the game finished 2–2 in extra time.

-On 14 March 2021, Jackett was sacked as manager of Portsmouth.
+On 14 March 2021, Jackett was dismissed as manager of Portsmouth.

 Leyton Orient

 On 21 May 2021, Jackett was announced as manager of Leyton Orient.
 Jackett was relieved from his duties on 22 February 2022 immediately following a 2–0 home defeat to Bristol Rovers that left the club in 19th position.
 The club had failed to win any of their previous 11 matches, losing nine of them.